2023 WYSO Concerto Competition Winners & Honorable Mentions

 Color Stripe Graphic

 The WYSO Concerto Competitions for Youth and Philharmonia Orchestras are an annual spring tradition.
-This year, a record number of 50 hard-working and talented WYSO musicians in the Youth and Philharmonia orchestras competed in February and the competition results are in!
+This year, 40 hard-working and talented WYSO musicians in the Youth and Philharmonia orchestras competed in January, and the competition results are in!

-The students followed a process that required preparation of approved concertos and an audition before judges.
-Out of the pool of competitors, the judges announced a Winner and four Honorable Mentions for each orchestra competition.
-In addition, Selina Wen was awarded the Murphy Family Interlochen Scholarship, worth $1,000 towards tuition at the prestigious Interlochen music camp in Michigan.
+Students that participated meticulously prepared approved concertos and performed before judges.
+Out of the pool of competitors, the judges announced a Winner and three Honorable Mentions for each orchestra competition.
+In addition, Elliot Lesperance was awarded the Murphy Family Interlochen Scholarship, worth $1,000 towards tuition at the prestigious Interlochen music camp in Michigan.

-The two Concerto Competition Winners, Katarina Kenney (for the Youth Orchestra Competition) and Anna Lena Derocher (for the Philharmonia Orchestra Competition), will perform (respectively) as soloists with the Youth and Philharmonia Orchestras in the Spring Concerts at the Hamel Music Center on May 20 and 21.
+The two Concerto Competition Winners, Jane Story (Youth Orchestra Competition) and Lorenz Fradkin-Annen (Philharmonia Orchestra Competition), will perform (respectively) as soloists with the Youth and Philharmonia Orchestras in the Spring Concerts at the Hamel Music Center on May 18 and 19.

 Youth Orchestra Competition Winner